A-Star100/simpliplay-xbox/README.md

 ## How to sign the app (required or otherwise it won't install even in Dev Mode)

 # Hey man!
 SIGNED builds are already in Releases now!
 This guide is only for those who want to sign it themselves!
-You can upload SIGNED builds in Dev Mode from any OS and they should work!

 ### 1. Create a Self-Signed Certificate